eemburak/Training/README.md

 # Training
-This project just for training, it can contains some copy codes...
+This project just for training, it can contains some copy codes who has stranger :)
 Main purpose of this project is learn to use git, java, android structure.